iiasa/message-ix-models/doc/global/water/supply.rst

 * **Seasonal patterns**: Monsoon regions show pronounced wet/dry seasons; snow-dominated basins have spring snowmelt peaks
 * **Interannual variability**: Represented through statistical analysis of multi-year hydrological simulations
 * **Climate trends**: Long-term changes in mean availability and variability under different climate scenarios
-* **Extreme events**: Droughts represented as low quantiles (e.g., 10th percentile) of flow distributions
+* **Extreme events**: Droughts represented as low quantiles of the flow distribution

+Availability is supplied at three **reliability** levels, selected per run.
+The labels refer to the level of water stress, not to the level of availability, so the quantiles are inverted relative to what the names suggest:

+.. list-table:: Reliability settings and the underlying quantile
+   :widths: 25 25 50
+   :header-rows: 1

+   * - Setting
+     - Quantile of the monthly series
+     - Interpretation
+   * - ``low``
+     - 50th percentile
+     - Median availability, lowest stress
+   * - ``med``
+     - 30th percentile
+     - Reduced availability
+   * - ``high``
+     - 10th percentile
+     - Tail of low availability, highest stress

 For sub-annual MESSAGE implementations, seasonal water availability is explicitly represented.
-For annual implementations, average annual availability is used with optional constraints on reliability (e.g., water available in 90% of years).
+For annual implementations, the five-yearly value at the selected reliability level is used.

 Environmental Flow Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^